yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2020/index.md

 As an extra gift for keyboard users, [german77](https://github.com/german77) also added support for [better analog emulation with keyboard inputs.](https://github.com/yuzu-emu/yuzu/pull/4905) With this change, keyboard players can now “drift” the emulated analog stick to get any angle, not just the fixed eight directions you can get by pressing key combinations.

 {{< imgs
-	"./analogkey.png| You can find this setting in Emuation > Configure... > Controls > Advanced > Emulate Analog with Keyboard Input"
+	"./analogkey.png| You can find this setting in Emulation > Configure... > Controls > Advanced > Emulate Analog with Keyboard Input"
   >}}

 [german77](https://github.com/german77) also enabled the use of [up to 8 different UDP servers.](https://github.com/yuzu-emu/yuzu/pull/4937) This allows for motion controls for each player.